jarrodmillman/stat133-fall2014/content/pages/about.md

 technologies that are useful for organizing, manipulating, and visualizing data with a focus on the R statistical computing environment.
 Topics may include:

-* Basic understanding of computers and networks
 * Working at the (Bash) command line
 * Implementing reproducible research
-* Open source development practice
 * Version control using Git and GitHub
-* Understanding regular expressions
-* Basics of programming (data structures, control flow, debugging, etc.)
+* Basics of R programming (data structures, control flow, debugging, etc.)
 * Simulation and random number generation
 * Exploratory data analysis and dimension reduction (PCA)
-* File formats including CSV, JSON, HDF5, and XML
-* Process automation with Make
-* Document generation using $\LaTeX$, Markdown, reStructuredText, Sphinx, and Pelican
+* Hypothesis testing (t-tests)
+* Clustering (k-means, hierarchical clustering) and classification (k-nn, CART, Random Forests)
-* Clustering, classification, and linear regression
+* Linear and logistic regression
-* Brief introduction to scientific computing with Python

 ## Grading

 Your final grade will be a weighted average of grades in the following areas:

 * 5% participation
+* 10% labs
-* 40% labs and/or homework
+* 40% homework
-* 15% midterm
+* 10% midterm
 * 20% group project - due at the end of semester
-* 20% final exam
+* 15% final exam

 ## Course Policies